swei5/michigan_notes/EECS-484/12 Tree Indices.md

 ![[Pasted image 20240314152917.png|400]]

 The DBMS can first figure out **all the tuples that it needs** and then **sort** them based on their Page ID (or record ID).
-Then, we can remap them back to the original order if we want retrieved data to be sorted.
+This enables sequential reads.
+Then, we can remap them back to the original order if we want retrieved data in the same order.
 - This way, we are still prioritizing sequential read

 ```ad-note